-Handles with swan necked shafts are offset above the stick, which allows your weight to be evenly spread centrally over the base of the stick, this may be helpful if you require more stability.
+Handles with swan necked shafts (pictured) are offset above the stick, which allows your weight to be evenly spread centrally over the base of the stick - this may be helpful if you require more stability.

 Contoured handles, sometimes called Fischer sticks

 All tripods and quadrupods are made of metal, usually aluminium or steel, and have a telescopic mechanism for adjusting height using spring-loaded catches.
 It is very important to have the tripod or quadrupod at the correct height for use.

 Some quadrupods incorporate an extension above the handgrip that terminates in an elbow cuff, similar to the cuff found on elbow crutches.
 This gives added security, by retaining the forearm in a position immediately above the handgrip.